 PE- Our PE is on Monday and Tuesday.
 Please can you make sure that your child has a suitable PE kit to use.
 Both an indoor and outdoor PE kit is recommended at this time of year.

 Topic homework will be posted below.
-Each week there will be Reading and Maths homework as well as the ongoing reading logs.
+Each week there will be Spellings and Maths homework as well as the ongoing reading logs.
 These will be due every Friday.

 Please use this link to access the school pages for my book blog:

 In class we celebrate good behaviour by earning cubes.
 The cubes go into our reward jar.
 When it is full the class gets to choose a reward.

 Every week we celebrate our achievements in school.
 Below will be a gallery of all of our happy pupils with their celebration awards.
 We have lots to be proud of!

 Look at our amazing projects for the Readathon

 This term we are going to be writing about endangered animals.
 We will be focusing on non-fiction writing.